arturoalbero/Material25-26/EN-DWES/PU2/01-controllers.md

 The controller is the class responsible for receiving requests in our application.
 They will be received through the HTTP protocol in the case of web pages we create, or through other types of devices.

+### Creating Controllers in Spring.
+Mapping.

+To create a controller in Spring, we must create a simple class (`Plain Old Java Object -> POJO`) and annotate it with `@Controller`.

+The next step is to create different methods in that class and associate them with the different HTTP requests (URLs) that we will receive and to which the controller will respond.
+The most common requests are GET, POST, PUT, and DELETE, although there are more.

 ```mermaid
 flowchart
 HTTP --> GET